Szymi611/Node.js/README.md

 - Exploring the Deno runtime as an alternative to Node.js.
 - Best practices for application architecture using the MVC pattern.

-## Repository Structure
-- **/notes**: Key concepts and summaries from the course.
-- **/exercises**: Practice problems to solidify the understanding of topics.
-- **/projects**: Hands-on projects implementing course concepts, such as REST APIs or GraphQL applications.

 ## Current Status
 I am actively progressing through the course and updating the repository with completed exercises and projects.